Wondering what the vegan options are on the prix fixe dinner at Be Our Guest Restaurant in the Magic Kingdom? Here’s our review.

 The dressing is a mild stone fruit vinaigrette.
 I had to ask our sever for salt and pepper to make it palatable.

 Your one and only entree option is the modified Roasted Corn and Spinach Tortellini.
+(This item is no longer on the menu.
+See our updated new vegan menu items at Be Our Guest post here.)

 Our server assured me that the chefs pre-make vegan tortellini for this offering.
 The dish is described on the menu as being composed of tortellini with a roasted corn and peppadew relish, rainbow cauliflower, and asparagus with a corn-infused nage.